catherinedevlin/talks/just_enough_python/slides.md

 Generally "declarative"

+## Presenter Notes

-.notes: Describes the state you want to get to
+Describes the state you want to get to

 ---